 Can you find them?

 The Spanish monastery of Oseira is of the Order of Cistercians of the Strict Observance otherwise known as Trappists.
 It was built in 1137 in an isolated rural location of Galicia, Spain on the Camino de Santiago.
 At one time its extensive buildings housed hundreds of monks, today some 13 elderly monks rattle around its endless stone corridors.
 Contrary to popular belief the Trappists do not have a “rule of silence” although small talk is discouraged.
 I stayed here for 3 nights and barely got any sleep due to the ringing of its bells throughout the night.
-It was also a spiritual retreat for the English writer Graham Greene who stayed on a regular basis.
+It was also a regular spiritual retreat for the English writer Graham Greene.